Foreign tax credit

 Following the approval of the FZ law in 1987, this system has become an important tool for attracting investments to Uruguay.

-It has been utilised for carrying out traditional activities in the FZs (warehousing, logistics, and distribution), for the provision of services (software, finance, call centres, etc.), and for manufacturing activities such as cellulose pulp and leather production.
+It has been utilized for carrying out traditional activities in the FZs (warehousing, logistics, and distribution), for the provision of services (software, finance, call centers, etc.), and for manufacturing activities such as cellulose pulp and leather production.

 This regime, established by Law Nbr.
 15,921 in 1987, was modified in 2017 by Law Nbr.
 19,566 (hereinafter the 'New Law', in force since 8 March 2018), which introduced substantial changes, taking into consideration the OECD recommendations, without affecting the rights acquired by FZ users (as guaranteed by the Uruguayan government).

 The New Law declared 'of national interest in the promotion and development of the free zones, with the objectives of promoting investments, diversifying the productive matrix, generating employment, increasing the capacities of the national labor force, increasing the national added value, promoting the activities of high technological content and innovation, promoting the decentralization of economic activities and regional development, and in general terms, promoting the insertion of the country in the dynamics of international trade in goods and services and international investment flows'.